Maniabhishek/SystemDesign/1.Basics/a.clientServerModel.md

 translation from domain names to IP Addresses.
 Typically, machines make a DNS query to a well known entity which is responsible for returning the IP address (or multiple ones) of the requested domain name in the response.

+### IP
+> - Stands for Internet Protocal.
+This network protocol outlines how almost all machine-to-machine communications should happen in the world.
+Other protocols like TCP, UDP, HTTP are built on top of IP

+### TCP
+> - Network protocol built on top of the Internet Protocol (IP).
+Allows for ordered, reliable data delivery between machines over the public internet by creating a connection
+>- TCP is usually implemented in the kernel, which exposes sockets to applications that they can use to stream data through an open connection.

+### HTTP
+> - The HTTP protocol is a very common network protocol implemented on top of TCP.
+Clients make HTTP requests, and servers respond with a response.
+> - Requests typically have the following schema:
+>> - host: string (example: algoexpert.io)
+>> - port: integer (example: 80 or 443)
+>> - method: string (example: GET, PUT, POST, DELETE, OPTIONS or PATCH)
+>> - headers:  pair list (example: "Content-Type" => "application/json")
+>> - body: opaque sequence of bytes
+> - Responses typically have the following schema:
+>> - status code: integer (example: 200, 401)
+>> - headers:  pair list (example: "Content-Length" => 1238)
+>> - body: opaque sequence of bytes

+### IP Packet
+> - Sometimes more broadly referred to as just a (network) packet , an IP packet is effectively the smallest unit used to describe data being sent over IP , aside from bytes.
+An IP packet consists of:
+>> - an IP header which contains the source and destination, IP addresses as well as other information related to the network
+>> - a payload , which is just the data being sent over the network